When are Traumatic Birth Injuries Medical Negligence?

 Most babies in the United States are born without any physical injuries, though there is always a chance that there will be complications with delivery.
 It’s estimated that about 2.9 percent of babies in the U.S. go through some type of birth trauma, often because of the misuse of delivery instruments or the improper handling of delivery by doctors, midwives, or other medical professionals.

-What Are the Causes of Birth Trauma?
+What Are The Causes Of Birth Trauma?

 In general, birth trauma refers to any lacerations, broken bones, or other injuries that a newborn sustains during childbirth.
 Birth trauma tends to occur more frequently in babies that are bigger than average, especially when the baby is too large for the mother’s pelvic area.
-Large newborns often have to be handled more and many times require the use of delivery instruments like forceps or a vacuum extractor.
+Large newborns often have to be handled more, and many times require the use of delivery instruments like forceps or a vacuum extractor.
 If too much force is used during these situations, either by a medical professional or with the instruments, injuries can easily occur.

 Some of the most common risk factors that may result in birth trauma include: